-- In the Model Builder window, click Import 1 (imp1). - 2 Click the The Select Objects button in the Graphics toolbar. - 3 Click the 🔌 Click and Hide button in the Graphics toolbar. - 4 In the Graphics window select the object for the manifold (imp1(3)) to hide it from view.
+- In the Model Builder window, click Import 1 (imp1). - 2 Click the has been select Objects button in the Graphics toolbar. - 3 Click the 🔌 Click and Hide button in the Graphics toolbar. - 4 In the Graphics window select the object for the manifold (imp1(3)) to hide it from view.

-5 In the Geometry toolbar, click 碞 Work Plane.
+5 In the Geometry toolbar, click 📥 Work Plane.